Research

 Methodology Interest: a multidisciplinary method combining field work, remote sensing, numerical models, data science and machine learning.

-Geographic Interest: the polar regions / high-latitude environments, ice-ocean boundary, High-Nutrient-Low-Chlorophyll (HNLC) regions, particularly the Southern Ocean.
+Geographic Interest: the polar regions, high-latitude environments, ice-ocean boundary, islands in the polar regions, High-Nutrient-Low-Chlorophyll (HNLC) regions (particularly, the Southern Ocean), and coastal and nearshore environments.

 Sea surface glacial meltwater fraction (SSGM) as a percentage of total seawater, 2010--2020 climatology of the Austral summer months over the Antarctic Peninsula